berkeley-cdss/curriculum-guide/faq/admin.md

 If you need any help during this process of creating bcourses groups, please reach out to bcourseshelp@berkeley.edu.
 Please keep in mind that the bcourses page for the course should be published so that users requiring elevated privileges actually have the required access.
 ```

-**How do I navigate to the admin portal?**
+## Admin Interface

-Please follow the steps below to navigate admin interface,
+Follow the steps below to navigate admin interface:

 - Login to your hub instance
 - Click the admin option from the top bar